 Given the lack of knowledge on population structure, one key focus of this iteration of the CMP is to develop research actions that will facilitate definition of appropriate management units.
 This has added importance as it will contribute towards an understanding of a recent major observed decrease in occurrence of animals in the western Ligurian Sea after many years of relatively stable numbers and animals exhibiting site fidelity.
-At present it is not possible to determine if this is a matter for concern (e.g. movement of animals away from a preferred habitat due to human activity/ies or decline in a small local population unit due to human activity) or represents normal shifts in distribution.
+At present it is not possible to determine if this is a matter for concern (e.g., movement of animals away from a preferred habitat due to human activity/ies or decline in a small local population unit due to human activity) or represents normal shifts in distribution.

 The only basin-wide survey undertaken is the 2018 ASI survey.
-A preliminary uncorrected estimate of abundance for the whole area from the aerial survey was around 26,700 individuals (CI 15,000 - 47,000) with large numbers offshore as well as in the more expected slope areas and with greater numbers in the western Mediterranean.
+A first uncorrected estimate of abundance for the whole area from the aerial survey is 26,659 animals (95% CI=15,129-46,975) with large numbers offshore as well as in the more expected slope areas and with greater numbers in the western Mediterranean (ACCOBAMS, 2021).
 Interpretation of the abundance estimate from a conservation perspective requires a better understanding of population structure and units to conserve.
 The implications of the summer distribution information obtained from ASI and possible shifts from previous years will also be an important component of this iteration of the CMP.